spikes012/jekyll-now/_posts/2018-09-21-Template-Blog.md

   </tr>
   <tr>
     <td>Engagement</td>
-    <td>I was trying hard and thoroughly checking the booklet.</td>
+    <td>Using the Fuze Boxes and getting on with our work.</td>
   </tr>
   <tr>
     <td>What could have gone better in your learning?</td>
     <td></td>
   </tr>
   <tr>
-    <td>I could have used my initiative and used the booklet quicker before trying to desperately remove and plug cables.</td>
+    <td>I could have asked the teacher for help and by not doing so I restricted myself from learning much more if I had gotten further.</td>
     <td></td>
   </tr>
   <tr>